Silencer (firearms): Captive-piston silencer

-Another silencer technology uses a captive piston cartridge; examples are the Smith & Wesson Quiet Special Purpose Revolver (QSPR) and the Soviet and Russian PSS silent pistol, OTs-38 Stechkin silent revolver and the MTs-116M suppressed sniper rifle, a 12.7mm silenced development of the 7.62mm MTs-116M.
-The large calibre allows the bullet to be fired at subsonic speed, eliminating a major source of noise, while retaining accuracy, range, and effectiveness.
+Another silencer technology uses a captive piston cartridge; examples are the Smith & Wesson Quiet Special Purpose Revolver (QSPR), the Soviet and Russian PSS silent pistol, the Russian OTs-38 Stechkin silent revolver, and the Russian MTs-116M suppressed sniper rifle, a 12.7mm silenced development of the 7.62mm MTs-116M.
+The large calibre allows the bullet to be fired at subsonic speed, eliminating a major source of noise, while retaining as much accuracy, range, and effectiveness as possible, despite its reduced velocity.
 All of these weapons use special, very expensive, captive-piston ammunition; QSPR ammunition resembled metal-cased .410-bore shotgun shells.
-The cartridge case internally works as a piston to trap the gases; the piston pushes the bullet, but the gases are retained in the cartridge case instead of being expelled noisily; in tests of the PSS the sound pressure level was 124.6dB, similar to a suppressed .22 rimfire pistol.
+The cartridge case internally works as a piston to trap the gases; the piston pushes the bullet, but the gases are retained in the cartridge case instead of being expelled noisily.
+In tests of the PSS, the sound pressure level was 124.6dB, similar to a suppressed .22 rimfire pistol.
 The ammunition itself, rather than the weapon, is silent; in the US each individual round is considered to be a silencer, subject to regulations on silencers.

 Improvised silencers

 Improvised silencers have been made from a variety of materials.
 In 2015, Los Angeles County sheriff deputies recovered a Sa vz.
 26 submachine gun with an automobile oil filter attached.
-PVC pipes, plastic water bottles, and foam-filled pillows are also used.
-In the United States, improvised silencers are governed by the same laws as manufactured ones.
+In the United States, improvised silencers are governed by the same laws as manufactured ones; an improvised muzzle device that reduces sound signature, regardless of original intent, is regulated as a silencer.